neoreva/gist/mc_creator_issues.md

 This is how we have it documented in Spadix, with corrected comments based off of this [Nasa Website](https://science.nasa.gov/moon/moon-phases/).

+### DamageCause

+Missing fatal?...
+Finish this

 ## A Note about Spadix

 Though this may be the first time this name has ever been brought up.
-We have all of the AddOn format JSON parsed and documented inside of our codebase.
+We have all of the stable AddOn JSON format parsed and documented inside of the Spadix codebase.
 Our intension is to provide documentation for things that are not documented.
 Spadix is not just for documentation, rather it's something that is able to take advantage of the AddOn format progromatically.